darrylsosborne/amazon-efs-workshop/workshop/2-monitor/README.md

 ### Launch the AWS CloudFormation Stack

 Click the link below to create the AWS CloudFormation stack in the same region as your VPCs and EFS file systems.
 It creates an Amazon CloudWatch dashboard with widgets displaying file system performance metrics (throughput, IOPS, etc.) using metric math expressions.
 The metric math expressions described above are included in this [template](/monitoring/templates/cw_dashboard_with_mm_for_efs.yaml).
+You will be creating a dashboard per file system.
+Each CloudFormation stack must have a unique name.
+Get the file system ids from the EFS console.
+Use the file system id as the name of the CloudFormation stack.
+Accept all the default CloudFormation settings and create the Stack.

 | AWS Region Code | Region Name |
 | :--- | :---